lerenn/docker-images/box-backup/README.md

 * **SPLIT_SIZE**: Size of each part (for format, see `split` doc).
 Defaults to `500M`.
 * **BACKUP_NBR**: Maximum number of backup that there should be on Box account (if negative, deactivated).
 Defaults to `-1`.
 * **DESTINATION_FOLDER**: Destination folder on Box account.
 Defaults to `Test`.
+* **TIMEOUT**: Timeout for each WebDAV operation.
+If the total WebDAV operation time exceeds this value (in seconds), then operation will be avorted and restarted.
+  Defaults to `120`.
 * **CRON**: If true, backup will occur according to the CRON_SCHEME.
 If false, backup will be executed as soon as the container is ready and the container will die after backup.
 Defaults to `true`;
 * **CRON_SCHEME**: When the backup should occured.
 Based on [cron scheme](https://en.wikipedia.org/wiki/Cron).
 Defaults to `0 3 * * *` (everyday at 3AM).

 ### Volumes